 Bangkok is our favorite spot.
 Maybe because here is our beloved Mandarin Oriental Bangkok Hotel or rather because here in Bangkok is an abundance of food.
 When we walked down the pathway the clean look of the wooden structure immediately got our attention.
-After we entered the modest looking building, we were blown away.
+After we entered the modest-looking building, we were blown away.
 We are talking about Harvest restaurant Bangkok and here is our Harvest Restaurant Review.

 The rustic look of the Harvest Restaurant will take you miles away from the city of angels.
 Beyond doubt, the jazz rhythms bust the imagination and the smell of food gets you ready in a second.
 No wonder that this place is on the list of cool restaurants in Bangkok.

 This place is truly unique!
 The design enhanced the look of the picturesque countryside house with wrecked concrete walls.
 The rustic and shabby interior with so many details makes for a heartwarming image.
 With this in mind, the large panel wooden windows let mystic sunlight into the Harvest Restaurant and provide some light to the green plants, which spruce up the ambiance.
 As a result, this enjoyable atmosphere gives you a homey feeling, what I think was designers first idea.

 Even though the place is airy and spacious, you will easily find a more intimate spot.
 We opted for the upstairs landing area from where we could get a bird’s eye view of the entire place.

 The Mediterranean inspired dishes with fresh and high-quality ingredients surely sounded great.
 Even better for us, as we were starting to miss some familiar flavors after almost a year of traveling around South East Asia.
 So yes, it was about time for some comfort food.
 After checking the Harvest Restaurant menu, we decided to start with the char-grilled octopus tentacle with fennel and chorizo.